 For those who are interested in simply controlling the activity of their electrical outlets around the house, a few startup companies have created simpler and cheaper solutions.
 Ninja Blocks and Valta, for example, have designed energy management systems that allow users to turn specific plug loads around the house on and off and personalized create scheduling systems that turn devices on and off based on the time of the day.
 These products’ system architecture includes a base station that communicates with their outlet adapters, which the devices are plugged into.
 Other products such as Belkin’s WeMo Insight Switch have outlet adapters that communicate directly with the mobile application that comes with the product, instead of having a base station that controls the wireless communication.
 The products mentioned above use wireless protocols such as RF 433.92 Mhz, ISM frequency band, and WiFi.

 While the products on the market today have on/off and scheduling capabilities for plug load control, there are many features that need improvement.
 The main downfall to the plug load management systems on the market is that they are not user-friendly to those who lack technical knowledge.
 The products above require the user to plug their device into the outlet adapter and program which device corresponds to each wall adapter that they purchase, which is too much to ask for the common non-technical homeowner.

+COMPETITIVE ADVANTAGES

 Our product aims to make managing plug loads simple for the typical homeowner by implementing a real-time automatic device recognition feature.
-This means that the user can plug in any of their household devices into our module, and the system will instantly recognize what type of device.
+This means that the user can plug in any of their household devices into our module, and the system will instantly recognize the device connected.
 Intelli-Home Electronics Interpreter bypasses the manual programming of each outlet adapter stage that other products require, making the process simple and quick.

 HP Laptop